Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: INTRODUCTION

-In our model, the output map is represented as a bounded set-valued uncertainty over a linear output measurement.
-Although convexity of this uncertainty is not always inherent in real-world applications, variations in uncertainty and its state dependence are often encountered in practice.
-In order to address such scenarios, we propose approximating the uncertainty set using an enveloping convex function that provides an upper bound for this set.
-Using the convex output map (exact or approximate) we then proceed to construct a metric for observability that correlates with the estimation quality.
-We demonstrate that by maximizing this notion of observability, estimation performance improves.
-The observability metric is then introduced in \S\ref{sec:Obs_def} as a convex surrogate for managing uncertainty, subsequently incorporated in a generic optimal trajectory design problem, as shown in \S\ref{sec:ex}.
+In this setup, the output map is represented using a bounded set-valued uncertainty over a linear output measurement.
+Although the convexity of the size of this uncertainty with respect to the state is not always guaranteed in real-world applications, smooth variations in the uncertainty and its state dependence are often encountered in practice.
+In order to address such scenarios, an approximation is proposed for the uncertainty set, using an enveloping convex function that provides a tight upper bound on this set.
+Using the convex output map (exact or approximate), a metric is constructed for observability that correlates with the estimation quality.
+Optimizing this notion of observability is shown to result in better performance for the estimation process.
+The observability metric is introduced in Section~\ref{sec:Obs_def} as a convex surrogate to manage uncertainty, subsequently incorporated into a generic optimal trajectory design problem, as presented in Section~\ref{sec:case1}.

-Not that this work is an extension to~\cite{Deole23} where we presented the pipeline for designing estimation aware trajectories using Nonlinear Model Predictive Control (N-MPC) using distinguishability based notions for set-based outputs.
-In our current work we are presenting a framework for establishing guarantees for existence of estimation aware trajectories.
-In this work we will show that a convex optimization problem can be set up to solve for the desired trajectory if certain conditions on output uncertainty sets can be established.
+This paper is also an extension of the previous work reported in~\cite{Deole23}, where a pipeline was proposed to design estimation-aware trajectories using nonlinear model predictive control via distinguishability-based notions.
+In this work, on the other hand, a framework for establishing guarantees for the existence of estimation-aware trajectories is examined.
+Specifically, it is shown that a convex optimization problem can be formalized to solve for the desired trajectory when certain conditions on output uncertainty sets are met.